jobream/List-of-Learning-Resources/README.md

 * [FrontendMasters](https://frontendmasters.com/)-  In-depth and advanced video tutorials on Frontend Devlopment from experts in the industry.
 * [Education Ecosystem](https://www.education-ecosystem.com/)-  Watch professional developers build end-to-end Projects.
 * [Scotch](https://scotch.io/)-  Provides a series of tutorials and articles on different web technologies.
+* [Exercism](https://exercism.io) - Provides a platform to learn a programming language and you can request some feedback from mentor for your code.